kohei-us/mdds/doc/flat_segment_tree.rst

 An instance of this structure is initialized with fixed lower and upper bounaries, which will not change throughout the life time of the instance.

-The flat segment tree structure consists of two parts: the bottom leaf-node part which also forms a doubly-linked list, and the top tree part which forms a balanced-binary tree.
-The range values are stored in the leaf-nodes, while the non-leaf nodes are used only for faster queries.
+The flat segment tree structure consists of two parts: the leaf-node part which also forms a doubly-linked list, and the non-leaf-node part which forms a balanced-binary tree and is used only when performing tree-based queries.
+The range values are stored in the leaf-nodes, while the non-leaf nodes are used only for queries.

 Quick start